Scouting Brown Stem Rot in Soybeans: Signs, Symptoms and Management

 Leaf problems

-Although not all plants experience leaf problems, you might see yellow or brown tissue between leaf veins, also known as interveinal chlorosis or necrosis.5 These symptoms typically emerge at R5 and peak at R7, especially when lower-than-normal air temperatures have been present.
-If the disease persists, leaves can wilt and curl, which can signal the highest levels of yield loss associated with brown stem rot in soybeans.
+Look for yellow or brown tissue between leaf veins.
+This symptom typically emerges at R5 and peaks at R7, especially in lower-than-normal air temperatures.
+If the disease persists, leaves can wilt and curl, which can signal the highest levels of yield loss.

 Differentiating brown stem rot from sudden death syndrome